FiberedSkies/fibered-cat/content/about.md

 ## Contact Info

 If any of these topics interest you or you want to have a chat, send me an email at [sushi@fibered.cat](mailto:sushi@fibered.cat)!
-For aiko related inquiries, send your email to [estelle@aikocorp.ai](mailto:estelle@aikocorp.ai).
+For aiko related inquiries, send me a dm on twitter!